blamairia/Heartline-Landing/landing-website/README.md

-# 🏥 Hearline - Landing Website & Subscription Platform
+# 🏥 Heartline - Landing Website & Subscription Platform

 ## 🌟 Professional Marketing Website with Subscription Management

-This is the **marketing and subscription management platform** for Hearline, our AI-powered cardiology management system.
+This is the **marketing and subscription management platform** for Heartline, our AI-powered cardiology management system.
 This website is **separate from the main Flask application** and serves as:

 - **🎯 Marketing Hub** - Client acquisition and lead generation
 - **📊 Product Showcase** - Features and benefits presentation